origin-42/e-commerce/README.md

 </div>

-This application serves as a base for creating and populating an e-commerce backend with database information relative to oyur products and product categories.
+This application serves as a base for creating and populating an e-commerce backend with database information relative to your products and product categories.

 ## Requirements